mallen6/deep_sea_sponge_microbiomes/README.md

   4. vOTU analysis

-These methods were used for the analysis of 27 deep sea sponge microbiomes, as described in our paper **Novel metagenome-assembled genomes for the microbiomes of deep-sea sponges.**
+These methods were used for the analysis of 27 deep sea sponge microbiomes, as described in our paper **Novel metagenome-assembled genomes reveal unexplored microbial diversity in deep-sea sponges.**
 Michelle A. Allen, Alessandro N. Garritano, Vanessa L. Fraser, Raquel S. Peixoto, Kathrin Busch, Beate Slaby, Ute Hentschel, and Torsten Thomas (in submission, 2026)